duerrfk/Faros/README.md

 should see the data of all three frame types (most interesting is maybe the TLM type since its data changes dynamically).

+# Licensing

+Faros uses two licenses for open hardware and software, respectively:

+* The software (source code) is licensed under the Apache License 2.0 [8]
+* The hardware (schematic diagrams, circuit board layouts, hardware documentation) is licensed under the CERN Open Hardware Licence v1.2 [9]

+Both licenses are also included in the repository.

 # References

 * [1] https://developers.google.com/beacons/